 We had driven about 30 minutes in fairly hefty traffic to get to the pier where we were to depart.

-And our guide had organised for us to be dropped at the exact location.
+And our guide had organized for us to be dropped at the exact location.
 There was no long line in a queue, and we had a lovely bottle of refreshing drinking water waiting for us.

 We motored along the river, past Wat Arun (currently under restoration), and many other temples and famous Bangkok landmarks.

-I liked it when we turned off the river, and entered the canals.
+I liked it when we turned off the river and entered the canals.